 The M.B.A. curriculum includes 16 courses, 13 required and three electives, totaling 64 quarter credit hours.
-M.B.A. students are required to complete the 500-level foundation courses at a grade of 'B' or better and successfully complete the 13 required courses plus 12 hours in elective coursework, at a 3.0 or higher cumulative grade point average.
+M.B.A. students are required to complete the foundation courses at a grade of 'B' or better The information contained on this page is from the 2014-2015 Graduate Catalog and is valid until August 1, 2015.

+and successfully complete the 13 required courses plus 12 hours in elective coursework, at a 3.0 or higher cumulative grade point average.
 All coursework with a grade below "C" must be repeated for the course to apply toward graduation and/or certificate requirements.
 Courses designated as foundation courses, as identified in the catalog, require a grade of a "B" or higher to apply toward graduation/certificate requirements.
 Each of the 13 required courses are offered year round.
-Traditional evening M.B.A. classes typically meet one evening per week, from 6:30-9:30 p.m. (selected 'matinee' courses are offered in a 3:00-6:00 p.m. time slot for student's convenience) and are scheduled in quarters that last ten weeks.
+Flexible evening M.B.A. classes typically meet one evening per week, from 6:30-9:30 p.m. (selected 'matinee' courses are offered in a 3:00-6:00 p.m. time slot for student's convenience).
+Classes are scheduled in quarters that last ten weeks and a late summer session which is offered for five weeks in August/September.
 Online M.B.A. classes are offered year round and typically run six sessions a year, with each session lasting eight weeks.
-Traditional, learning team and online courses require individual academic work and team projects.
 M.B.A. students wishing to take three or more M.B.A. courses per quarter need approval from the M.B.A.
 Program Director.
-Course Substitutions and Waivers:

-Course substitutions and waivers for foundation level courses may be determined by the M.B.A.
-Program Director, on a case-by-case basis.
+Course Substitutions and Waivers: Course substitutions and waivers for foundation level courses may be determined by the M.B.A.
+Department Chair/Program Director, on a case-by-case basis.
 Students with a graduate business degree or a professional certificate/licensure (e.g., Certified Public Accountant, Project Management Professional, etc.) may be eligible for a course substitution/waiver.
 Students with extensive undergraduate equivalent coursework completed at a 3.0 or higher grade point average taken within seven (7) years from the date of application to the M.B.A. program may be eligible for a course substitution/waiver.
 Course substitutions/waivers cannot be awarded for professional work/life experience.
 M.B.A.
 Program Electives:

 Students in the M.B.A.
 Program can select 12 quarter credit hours as electives.
 Electives should be chosen to advance individual professional development and career goals.
 Academic advisors assist students in making these important decisions.
 Elective courses are offered at least once a year, and advanced academic planning is recommended to incorporate preferred electives.
 M.B.A.
 Program Concentrations: